 Syrian President Bashar Al Assad continues to give us more indications that Turkey’s threats of severing ties with Israel are diminishing the value of Ankara's role in the region.

 Terrorism is set to top the agenda when Turkey and the European Union meet Tuesday in Istanbul for a political dialogue meeting.

 While a year ago President Barack Obama was newly elected and popular in the Muslim world his reputation has changed dramatically, as have US-Turkey relations

 Turkey under the guidance of Foreign Minister Ahmet Davutoglu has been touting itself “as a factor of stability” in the Middle East.

 Category: YUSUF KANLI

-These are some of the major headlines and their summaries in the Turkish press on June 3, 2010.
+These are some of the major headlines and their summaries in Turkish press on July 6, 2010.
 The Hürriyet Daily News does not verify these stories and does not vouch for their accuracy.

 Israeli Prime Minister Benjamin Netanyahu arrived in the U.S. capital Tuesday for a summit with President Barack Obama that could see a strong push for direct peace talks with the Palestinians.